Ircama/osm-carto-tutorials/pages/41_updating-data.md

 A default *configuration.txt* file and another one named *download.lock* will be created. *download.lock* can be ignored (as used by Osmosis to ensure that only one copy is running at a time).

 An [issue](https://trac.openstreetmap.org/ticket/5483) with the past versions of Osmosis is that the created default configuration includes a *http* *baseUrl* instead of using *https*.
 Fortunately, it can be fixed by manually adjusting the *configuration.txt* file, substituting *http* with *https*; then all updates will use the new url.
 A correct baseUrl will be: `baseUrl=https://planet.openstreetmap.org/...`.
+The following command can be run to fix the url:

 ```shell
 sed -i 's!baseUrl=http://planet.openstreetmap.org/!baseUrl=https://planet.openstreetmap.org/!' configuration.txt